 Runlines In Baseball and Pucklines in Hockey

 The most common alternate lines you’ll find are in baseball and hockey.
-For every game on the board you can either bet the moneyline – simply choosing a team to win straight-up – or you can bet -1.5.
-The purposes of this is it gives you an option: do you think the favorite will easily win?
+For every game on the board, you can either bet the moneyline – simply choosing a team to win straight-up – or you can bet -1.5.
+This gives you an option: do you think the favorite will easily win?
 Then bet them -1.5.
-Do you think the underdog will keep it close, but possibly lose?
+Do you think the underdog will keep it close but possibly lose?
 Then take +1.5.
-Hockey and baseball are moneyline sports and this introduces spreads into the equation.
+Hockey and baseball are moneyline sports, and this introduces spreads into the equation.

 The Strategy Of Runline and Puckline

 The key to this strategy is the correlation to the moneyline.
 Many people have limits to what they’ll bet on a moneyline.
-For example, in baseball and hockey, a lot of sharp bettors cut things off if a favorite gets beyond -140.
+For example, in baseball and hockey, many sharp bettors cut things off if a favorite gets beyond -140.
 At that point, they would start considering a puckline play.

 Keep in mind that in baseball, the runline-to-moneyline correlation will vary depending on who is favored and where the game is played.
 Remember, the home team won’t bat in the bottom of the ninth inning if they’re ahead, so the runline price takes that into account.